 While conferences and trade events are fun and exciting, they’re not the top reason for most business trips.

-Most corporate travelers travel just once per year, with the top reason being customer visits
+Most corporate travelers travel just once per year, predominantly to visit clients

 - 30% of European corporate travelers fly once per month.
 62% travel once per year.
 5% travel 21 to 40 times per year (Fly Aeolus).